 Domestic Violence Defense Lawyers in Las Vegas Helping Clients Find Justice

-Any domestic violence case is taken very seriously in the state of Nevada, but the truth is there are some times when individuals are wrongly accused of violence against family members.
+The state of Nevada takes any domestic violence case very seriously, but sometimes wrong accusations of violence against family members are made against individuals.
 The alleged victim may be upset because of an argument against the person accused and is trying to seek revenge.
 Other times, the victim decides they do not want to press charges, but by law in Nevada, the court must proceed to investigate the domestic violence charges.
 If you are found guilty of domestic violence, there can be strict penalties such as jail time or even a felony conviction that can stay on record for the rest of your life.
-To avoid or lessen a domestic violence conviction, you need a strong defense which can be best obtained by hiring a criminal defense lawyer such as those at Yampolsky & Margolis.
-We have over 40 years of combined experience in helping individuals who are charged with a variety of crimes, including domestic violence charges.
-We know the law and we know how to find evidence proving that you do not deserve the severe punishment that the court may end up giving you.
+Hiring a criminal defense lawyer like those at Yampolsky & Margolis is the best way to obtain a strong defense and avoid or reduce a domestic violence conviction.
+We have over 40 years of combined experience helping individuals charged with various crimes, including domestic violence.
+We know the law and how to find evidence proving that you do not deserve the severe punishment the court may give you.
 Please don’t try to defend yourself against a domestic battery charge alone.
-We offer free consultations by simply calling (702) 385-9777, so reach out to us today.
+We offer free consultations by calling (702) 385-9777, so contact us today.

 What is Domestic Violence under Nevada Law?

-When someone accuses you of domestic violence, the first step in constructing a strong defense is to understand what legally constitutes domestic violence in Nevada.
-One important fact to know about this type of crime is that it involves two parts: the relationship between the two individuals and the injury caused.
-Domestic violence in Nevada occurs when a person hits, pushes, strangles, elbows, knocks down, spits, or inflicts any sort of harm on his or her spouse, ex-spouse, housemate, boyfriend, girlfriend, relative, or roommate.
-Sometimes throwing something at someone or breaking their phone and /or computer could mean you have committed misdemeanor domestic violence.
+When someone accuses you of domestic violence, the first step in constructing a solid defense is understanding what legally constitutes domestic violence in Nevada.
+One crucial fact to know about this type of crime is that it involves two parts: the relationship between the two individuals and the injury caused.
+Domestic violence in Nevada occurs when a person hits, pushes, strangles, elbows, knocks down, spits, or inflicts harm on their spouse, ex-spouse, housemate, boyfriend, girlfriend, relative, or roommate.
+Sometimes throwing something at someone or breaking their phone or computer could mean you have committed misdemeanor domestic violence.
 In Nevada, even if you don’t want to prosecute, the DA or city attorney can charge and even convict someone without your cooperation and consent.
-This is the one crime in which the confrontation clause of the U.S.
+It is the one crime for which the confrontation clause of the U.S.

 Constitution does not apply.
 Also, if there is strangulation or substantial bodily harm, the charges will be a felony.
 (NRS 33.018 Acts which constitute domestic violence).
-The police say that about 40% of the calls they get that need to be investigated involve domestic violence.
-Domestic Violence is the one misdemeanor in the State of Nevada in which a Defendant is entitled to a jury trial.
+The police report that around 40% of the calls requiring investigation involve domestic violence.
+Domestic violence is the only misdemeanor offense in the State of Nevada that entitles the defendant to a jury trial.

-Your Las Vegas Domestic Violence Lawyer needs to take cases very seriously, as the state of Nevada will frequently pursue criminal action against an alleged abuser—even if the victim does not want to prosecute.
-A conviction on these charges carries stiff penalties, including a loss of your right to own a firearm, high dollar fines, lengthy probation, and/or even jail time for a first offense.
-We try to resolve the case, so there is no domestic violence conviction, and we have been very successful in the past.
+Your Las Vegas Domestic Violence Lawyer needs to take cases very seriously, as the state of Nevada frequently seeks to prosecute an accused abuser—even if the victim decides not to pursue legal action.
+Penalties are severe if these accusations are proven true, including high dollar fines, losing your right to own a firearm, lengthy probation, and even sentencing to jail time for a first offense.
+We try to resolve the case so there is no domestic violence conviction, and we have been very successful in the past.
 Self-defense is a defense in many cases.
 Reach out today for a confidential consultation with our talented legal team.

 What Types of Actions Can Lead to Domestic Violence Charges?

-There is a wide range of actions that constitute domestic violence battery in Nevada.
-You should understand that the action did not necessarily need to cause physical injury to the other individual in order for a domestic violence conviction.
+A wide range of actions constitutes domestic violence battery in Nevada.
+It would be best to understand that the action did not necessarily need to cause physical injury to the other individual for a domestic violence conviction.
 Some cases involve an act such as throwing an object or destroying a piece of that person’s property.

-One form of domestic violence is known as battery domestic violence, where there is harmful contact between two closely related people that is not consensual.
-This is the typical form of domestic abuse that many people think of, such as hitting, slapping, strangling, kicking, biting, pinching, pushing, etc. Physical abuse is a serious matter that the courts will investigate even if the victim does not wish to pursue litigation.
+One form of domestic violence is battery domestic violence, where harmful contact between two closely related people is not consensual.
+It is the typical form of domestic abuse that many people think of, such as hitting, slapping, strangling, kicking, biting, pinching, pushing, etc. Physical abuse is a serious matter that the courts will investigate even if the victim does not wish to pursue litigation.

 What Happens to Repeat Domestic Violence Offenders?

-Having a domestic violence conviction can leave you with a criminal record that could affect your ability to get a job and have a social life.
-You want to avoid a conviction whenever possible and hiring a lawyer to fight for you is the best choice you can make.
+A domestic violence conviction can leave you with a criminal record that could affect your ability to get a job and social life.
+You want to avoid a conviction whenever possible, and hiring a lawyer to fight for you is your best choice.
 For individuals with repeated convictions, these may be some of the consequences:

 1ST OFFENSE